st-tech/zr-obp/examples/examples_with_obd/README.md

-# Examples with OBD
+# Examples with Open Bandit Dataset (OBD)
 Here, we use the open bandit dataset and pipeline to implement and evaluate OPE.
-We first evaluate well-known off-policy estimators with the ground-truth performance of a counterfactual policy.
+We first evaluate well-known the estimation performances of off-policy estimators using the ground-truth policy value of a counterfactual policy.
-We then select and use such an estimator to improve the platform’s fashion item recommendation.
+We then evaluate the performances of some contextual bandit policies by using OPE to improve the platform’s fashion item recommendation.

-## Additional Implementations
+## Descriptions

+- `conf/`
+  - [`./conf/batch_size_bts.yaml`]:
+  The batch sizes used in the Bernoulli Thompson Sampling policy when running it on the ZOZOTOWN platform
+  - [`./conf/prior_bts.yaml`]
+  The prior hyperparameters used in the Bernoulli Thompson Sampling policy when running it on the ZOZOTOWN platform
+  - [`./conf/lightgbm.yaml`]
+  The hyperparameters of the LightGBM model that is used as the regression model in model dependent OPE estimators such as DM and DR

 - [`custom_dataset.py`](./custom_dataset.py):
     We implement two ways of engineering original features.
     This includes **CONTEXT SET 1** (user features only, such as age, gender, and length of membership) and **CONTEXT SET 2** (Context Set 1 plus user-item affinity induced by the number of past clicks observed between each user-item pair).

 ## Running experiments

-**Example Experimet 1.
-Evaluating Off-Policy Estimators**
+**Evaluating Off-Policy Estimators**

-We select the best off-policy estimator among Direct Method (DM), Inverse Probability Weighting (IPW), and Doubly Robust (DR).
+We evaluate the estimation performances of off-policy estimators, including Direct Method (DM), Inverse Probability Weighting (IPW), and Doubly Robust (DR).
 [`./evaluate_off_policy_estimators.py`](./evaluate_off_policy_estimators.py) implements the evaluation of OPE estimators.

 ```bash